As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 colors on skin

 Just like people that seem to pop up with new freckles every time the sun shines, some dogs may develop brown spots on their skin after being out in the direct sun.
-This is just because sunlight can encourage the production of more melanin.
-These spots will likely show up in the lightly-haired areas of the body like the belly, nose or ears.
+This is because sunlight can encourage the production of more melanin.
+These spots will likely show up in the lightly-haired areas of the body.
 They may also be associated with sunburns and can turn cancerous.

 If you notice new brown or black spots on your dog’s light skin, see your veterinarian.
 This is especially important if those spots are growing, changing shape, or if your dog is bothered by them.